area9innovation/flow9/tools/dsl/readme.md

 - Pure expression-based languages rather than statement based
 - Term-rewriting rules for desugaring, lowering and optimizations

+Consider Flow.
 Flow itself is NOT expression based.
-Consider "import", "export", types and top-level functions as examples.
+Top-level things like "import", "export", types and top-level functions are examples that break the expression condition.
 This turns out to be somewhat problematic for various aspects.
 So in this library, the design has been changed to be based around pure expression-based languages.

 This property means that rewriting rules become much simpler to reason about and will work in general.
 Experience shows that this approach is much superior for compositionality.